Search in Category

 Regular maintenance includes: cleaning leg clamps and moving parts, checking/tightening all screws and hardware, lubricating moving parts with appropriate products, inspecting for damage or wear, cleaning optical plummets in tribrachs, checking and adjusting circular bubble levels, and storing in dry conditions.
 Professional calibration of tribrachs is recommended annually for precision work.

-How do I choose the right tribrach for my specific instrument?
+How do I choose the right tribrach for my specific device?

 Consider the instrument weight, accuracy requirements, and mounting system.
 High-precision instruments demand optical plummet tribrachs with forced-centering accuracy of 0.5mm or better.
 Verify compatibility with your specific instrument thread pattern and mounting system.
 For robotic applications, choose tribrachs with secure locking mechanisms to prevent movement during operation.